treuherz/pkc-slides/slides.md

-[click] This is what we wanted by doing this at all [click] They both had to participate to get this result, and can check each other's work [click] They sent a hash, but not K itself, so everything private is private
+[click] This is what we wanted by doing this at all [click] They both had to participate to get this result, and can check each other's work [click] They sent a hash, but not K itself, so everything private is private.

+We've put together a secure channel with these useful properties.
+That's Diffie Hellman key exchange.

 -->